Sweetest Poison: Commercial performance and aftermath

 "Sweetest Poison" debuted atop the German Singles Chart on 27 December 2004, staying there for only one week before falling to number two for three weeks.
 Afterwards, the song descended the chart, staying in the top 100 for 14 weeks until dropping out on 4 April 2005.
 In Austria, the single debuted at number one on the Ö3 Singles Chart on 26 December 2004.
 It spent a further three weeks atop the chart before losing the number-one spot on 23 January 2005.
 The track spent 17 weeks on the Austrian chart and was certified gold by the International Federation of the Phonographic Industry (IFPI) for selling over 15,000 copies.
 On Switzerland's Hitparade listing, "Sweetest Poison" first appeared at number two on 2 January 2005, rising to number one the following week and staying there for three issues in total.
 The song spent eight more weeks on the ranking, last appearing at number 97 on 20 March.

 After "Sweetest Poison", Nu Pagaldi released their second and final single, "Dying Words", which stalled at number 22 in Germany and failed to reach the top 30 in Austria and Switzerland.
-In May 2005, Steinert left the band due to creative differences, and four months later, the band permanently disbanded for the same reasons.
+In May 2005, Steinert left the band due to creative differences, and four months later, the band permanently disbanded for the same reason.